CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 What works:

-* Zero-byte mcp zips now loudly explode early, instead of printing cryptic errors about a corrupt zip
 * Forge's Maven is configured for you, replete with the `metadataSources` forward-compat hack for gradle 5+
-* `genSources` decompiles the whole game apart from ~5 methods due to MCP errata (moved switchmap classes)
+* `genSources` decompiles the whole game, apart from ~5 methods due to MCP errata (moved switchmap classes)
   * Attaching and browsing sources works in IDEA
-  * "find usages" works too
+  * "Find usages" works too
+* Asset downloading uses the old, flatter format
-* Setting `loaderLaunchMethod` to `direct` causes the `runClient` task to successfully start a copy of Minecraft Forge 1.4.7
+* `runClient` will successfully start a copy of Minecraft Forge 1.4.7
-  * Getting in-game works(due to a kludge, but it does work)
+  * Getting in-world works.
+It works due to a kludge, but it does work
-  * Breakpoints and debugging seem to work (line nos are off in `Minecraft` due to decompiler crap but yeah)
+  * Breakpoints and debugging seem to work (line #s are off in `Minecraft` due to decompiler crap but yeah)
-  * The `shimForgeClientLibraries` task predownloads Forge's runtime-downloaded deps and places them in the location Forge expects, because the URLs hardcoded in forge are long dead
+  * The `shimForgeLibraries` task predownloads Forge's runtime-downloaded deps and places them in the location Forge expects, because the URLs hardcoded in forge are long dead
+  * The `shimResources` task will copy assets from your local assets cache into the run directory (because you can't configure `--assetsDir` in this version of the game)
+* Parse MCP mappings directly out of a Forge `-src` zip!
+No need to download MCP separately, and definitely no need to manually paste the Forge zip on top
+  * See sample mod for how to do this.
+  * If you still choose to download an mcp zip, when the internet archive inevitably gives you a zero-byte there's a nicer error now lol
+* Partial backport of the "extendable run configs" thing from newer Fabric Loom versions
+  * Define your own run configs with custom system properties
+  * 1.4 doesn't parse any program arguments apart from the username (arg 0) and session token (arg 1)

 Main focus is on Gradle 7.
-Gradle 4 probably doesn't work yet
+Gradle 4 probably doesn't work yet; i'd like it to

 What doesn't work yet:

 * Minecraft versions other than 1.4.7 don't work
   * The long-term goal is to merge the differences between the 1.2.5/1.5.2 branches into something runtime-configurable
   * But the short-term goal is to make 1.4.7 work!
-* Run configs are kinda wacky:
-  * For `runClient` etc tasks, I partially backported some of the newer Loom dynamic-run-config stuff
-  * The tasks work, but generated IDE run configs don't
+* Generated IDE run configs are a bit janky (there's a kludge in the `runClient` task that appends a few extra args)
-* I don't know how broken Eclipse is.
+* I don't know how broken Eclipse/VSCode are
-* `modCompile` configurations and friends probably don't work
+* `modCompile` configurations and friends don't work
+  * if i put mods and coremods on the classpath will Forge find them automatically?
+  * Forge requires you to put coremods in their own folder in this version but does anything apply to classpath coremods?
+  * Might need `coremodCompile` versions of the configurations too lol
-* Source remapping tasks don't work
+* Source remapping tasks don't work (but who cares cause you're stuck with MCP)
-* `migrateMappings` won't work (but what is there to even migrate to?)
+* `migrateMappings` doesn't work (but who cares cause you're stuck with MCP)
 * Probably a lot of other things don't work

 What I'd like to fix:

-* Fix remapping exploding when packages.csv is missing
-* An in-gradle method of downloading MCP and applying the forge access transformers, instead of that funny shit in the buildscript
-* I've removed a lot of Fabric ecosystem leftovers (mixin, jij, fabric-installer, etc) but there might be a few stragglers
 * Ideally the game should be launched with a copy of java 6 or 8, right now i think gradle itself has to be running on an appropriate jdk
-* I wandered right into this bug https://github.com/FabricMC/fabric-loom/issues/633 (even though the cause is completely different) if mezz is right I cannot believe Java is this shitty.
+* I might have wandered right into this bug https://github.com/FabricMC/fabric-loom/issues/633 (even though the cause is completely different) if mezz is right I cannot believe Java is this shitty.
 Come on now

 What I'd like to add:

 * Quiltflower lol (kinda a java 11 moment though)
 * Launchwrapper and/or DevLaunchInjector support would be nice
-* Use an off-the-shelf access transformer, like cadixdev `at`, or (if i wanna get really silly) Forge's secret access transformer command-line program
+* (if i wanna get really silly) Use Forge's secret access transformer command-line program instead of maintaining an access transformer parser

 ## Sample projects